1) While FTX aims to reduce the likelihood of clawbacks, they are still possible.

 BTC and USDT can also be used as collateral, marked to 0.95 times the latest index price.
 In the event that your USD balance drops below zero, some of the BTC or USDT will automatically be converted to USD.
 The same is true for non-USD fiat (marked to 0.99 times forex rates), ETH, BNB, and PAXG marked to 0.9 times the latest index price.

 Any positive PnL will be paid out in USD regardless of which type of collateral you use.

-By default all positions use the same collateral pool, and all USD, BTC, USDT, ETH, and BNB in your wallet count as collateral.
+By default all positions use the same collateral pool, and all USD, non-USD fiat, BTC, USDT, ETH, PAXG, and BNB in your wallet count as collateral.
 Each subaccount has one central collateral wallet and uses portfolio margining for the account.
 Each subaccount has separate margin and collateral from other subaccounts.

 If you want to use isolated margin create a subaccount for that position and move in collateral.